Plover Cove Reservoir: Planning

 Hong Kong lacks significant natural inland water bodies, and providing water supply to the territory's population has long been fraught with problems.
-On 24 July 1958, it was disclosed by a government spokesman that government engineers were studying the idea of converting sea inlets into freshwater lakes, and cited Plover Cove as one of the foremost areas under consideration.
+On 24 July 1958, an official spokesman stated that government engineers were studying the idea of converting sea inlets into freshwater lakes, and cited Plover Cove as one of the foremost areas under consideration.
 The plan was considered feasible as the cove was mostly enclosed on three sides, and could be fully cut off from the sea by damming sections of the Tolo Harbour known to be very shallow.

 The government hired the engineering consultancy Binnie, Deacon and Gourley to undertake a preliminary investigation.
 In mid-1959 the engineers delivered a report confirming the feasibility of the plan and laying out the basic arrangement of the proposed dams.
 They estimated that construction would cost about HK$348 million, plus approximately $60 million for the associated water distribution network.

 Construction

 One main dam and three service dams were built to shut the cove off from the sea.
-The cove was then drained and was converted into a freshwater lake.
+The cove was then drained and converted into a freshwater lake.

 Construction work commenced in 1960 and was completed in 1968, providing a capacity of 170 million m3.
 Work on raising the height of the dams began in 1970.
 Upon completion in 1973, the reservoir capacity was increased to 230 million m3.

 The dam of the reservoir is 28 metres tall and approximately 2 km long.
 Besides rain from its catchment, it also stores water imported by pipes from the East River in China.
 The Bride's Pool flows into the Plover Cove Reservoir.

 Displaced people

-The creation of the Plover Cove Reservoir necessitated the displacement of the inhabitants of a number of Hakka villages which were covered by the reservoir.
-The Hakka villagers were compensated by the Hong Kong British colonial government with apartments and shop units along Kwong Fuk Road in Tai Po which were built for their resettlement there.
+The creation of the Plover Cove Reservoir necessitated the displacement of the inhabitants of a number of Hakka villages which were submerged by the reservoir.
+The Hakka villagers were compensated by the Hong Kong British colonial government with apartments and shop units along Kwong Fuk Road in Tai Po known as "Luk Heung San Tsuen" (六鄉新村 (new village for six villages)) which were built for their resettlement there.

 Fisherman who used to live at the original Sam Mun Tsai site, close to Tai Kau of Luk Heung, now at the northeastern shore of Reservoir, were relocated to Sam Mun Tsai New Village on the island of Yim Tin Tsai in 1966.
 At the time, 36 families were moved to housing on land.